BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 ## Step 1
-Have you had an onboarding meeting yet?
-If not, make sure you are available on [RocketChat](https://chat.pathfinder.gov.bc.ca/).
-We will contact you soon to book a meeting.
+Are you new to RedHat Single Sign-On (KeyCloak)?
+If so, please indicate that in Step 4, we will setup an meeting with you and your team for an on-boarding meeting.

 ## Step 2